Skip to Content

 Copal is probably the most common natural imitator, while bakelite, a plastic, is probably the most prevalent artificial imitator.
 Casein, celluloid, epoxy, glass, polyester, phenolic resins, and modern plastic are among the other imitators.

 • Phenolic resin, celluloid (cellulose nitrate), casein (a plastic made from milk), and modern plastic (polyester, polystyrene) can be generally called plastics and resins.
-These substitutes can be hardly distinguished optically because they occur in authentic amber colors and transparency.
+These substitutes can hardly be distinguished optically because they occur in authentic amber colors and transparency.
 However, all of them diffuse an unpleasant smell of burnt plastic after heating.

-Also, please, do not rely on insect inclusions as a sign of the natural origin of amber.
-Many amber imitations also contain insects, artfully embedded by hand.
+Also, please do not rely on insect inclusions as a sign of the natural origin of amber.
+Many amber imitations also contain insects artfully embedded by hand.

 What Does Fake Amber Look Like?